nina-z-zhang/GA4-Traffic-Source-Dashboard-/README.md

 ---

 ### 2. Organic Search Is the Highest-Quality Scalable Channel
-With 16,690 sessions, **68.3% engagement rate**, and $31,975 in revenue, Organic Search is the clearest candidate for investment.
+With 16,690 sessions, **68.3% engagement rate**, and $31,975 in revenue, Organic Search is the clearest channel for investment opportunity.
 It brings qualified users who actually explore the site (3.93 views/session, 1:00 avg engagement time).
-Crucially, Organic Search users generate more key events *per session* than any other high-volume channel — meaning they don't just visit, they act.
+Crucially, Organic Search users generate more key events *per session* than any other high-volume channel.
+It means they don't just visit passively, but also act and fulfill key events.
 Growing SEO content and optimising for commercial keywords should be a priority.

 <details>
-<summary>📊 How I got to this insight</summary>
+<summary> How I got to this insight</summary>

-**Where I looked:** Channel Performance table — Organic Search row, across all columns.
+I looked at the Channel Performance table —> Organic Search row, across all columns.

-**Calculation 1 — key events per session:**
+**Calculation 1 - key events per session:**
 - Organic Search: 19,530 key events ÷ 16,690 sessions = **1.17 key events per session**
-- Direct (for comparison): 39,881 ÷ 71,505 = **0.56 key events per session**
+- Compare with Direct: 39,881 ÷ 71,505 = **0.56 key events per session**
 - Organic Search users complete **2× more tracked actions per session** than Direct users

-> **Important GA4 note:** Key events in GA4 are counted at the event level, not the session level.
-One session can fire multiple key events (e.g. add_to_cart + begin_checkout + purchase each count separately).
-This is why key events (19,530) can exceed sessions (16,690) for this channel — it's not an error.
-It's actually a signal of high intent.

 **Calculation 2 — revenue per session:**
 - Organic Search: $31,975 ÷ 16,690 = **$1.92 per session**